 Assam is a simmering volcano today.
 As the precarious ethnic mix in the state threatens to explode, political forces are busy looking for an opportunity in this crisis.
-The rest of the country is, as always, oblivious to what happens in the Northeast.
+The rest of the country is, as always, oblivious to what happens in the northeast.

 Preparation of the National Register of Citizens (NRC) in the state has reopened an old wound.
 For decades, the ‘immigrant’ issue has dominated Assam politics.
-The state has witnessed a large-scale influx of ‘outsiders’ before and after independence.
+The state has witnessed a large-scale influx of ‘outsiders’ before and after Independence.
 These include migrants from within the country—Hindi-speakers, tribals from Jharkhand, Hindu Bengalis from West Bengal—and immigrants from Nepal and Bangladesh.
 A significant proportion of the population—just how many is the most hotly contested question—are Hindus and Muslims immigrants from across the porous borders of Bangladesh, who come to India either due to religious persecution or in search of a livelihood.
-Consider this: at the time of the Partition, Bangladesh (then East Pakistan) had a 24 per cent Hindu population, which has now come down to just nine per cent.
+Consider this: At the time of the Partition, Bangladesh (then East Pakistan) had a 24 per cent Hindu population, which has now come down to just nine per cent.
 No prizes for guessing where this population has gone.

 Large-scale migration is not new to Assam.
 The history of the state is made up of waves of migration.
-Yet this large-scale immigration in post-independence period has disturbed the ethnic balance of the population.
-Even though the government is yet to release linguistic figures, the Census of India figures from 2001 clearly show how Assamese-speakers have become a minority in their home state.
+Yet this large-scale immigration in the post-independence period has disturbed the ethnic balance of the population.
+Even though the government is yet to release linguistic figures, the 2011 Census of India clearly shows how Assamese-speakers have become a minority in their home state.
 Between 1991 and 2001, the Assamese speaking population had declined from 58 per cent to 48 per cent while the Bengali-speaking population had increased from 21 per cent to 28 per cent.
 Going by this trend, the Assamese speaking population is currently around 40 per cent while the Bengali speakers are estimated to be one-third of the population of the state.
 In terms of religious communities, the Muslim population of Assam had increased from 25 per cent in 1951 to 34 per cent in 2011.

 These linguistic and religious changes in the composition of the population are most accentuated in the districts that lie next to the Bangladesh border.
 Although there is little substance to the bogey of Assam turning into a Muslim majority state, yet the concerns of the ‘sons of the soil’ including the Ahomiya, Bodos and other tribal communities, cannot be dismissed.
 At the best of time, the situation is ripe for ethnic conflict and violence.

 Today, this volcano is once again on the verge of eruption.
 One of the key clauses of the Assam Accord of 1985 stipulated that all immigrants who have entered Assam on or after 25 March 1971 were to be identified and deported.
-It did not happen, despite the Assam Gan Parishad being in power twice.
+It did not happen, despite the Assam Gana Parishad being in power twice.
 The same promise was repeated in another accord with agitating students in 2005.
 Unresolved, the issue reached the Supreme Court which ruled that the National Register of Citizens (NRC) prepared in 1951 should be updated so as to identify genuine citizens.
 This exercise has been going on for the last three years under the supervision of the Supreme Court.
 It was to be completed by 31 December 2017.
 Despite the state government’s pleas for deferment, the Court ordered that at least the first draft list should be released by the deadline.